CSCfi/csc-user-guide/docs/data/Allas/using_allas/a_commands.md

 cd $WRKDIR
 a-put project2/sample3/test_1.txt
 ```
-In this case, the file is stored in the bucket *kkayttaj-12345-taito-WRKDIR*
+In this case, the file is stored in the bucket _kkayttaj-12345-taito-WRKDIR_
-as the object *project2/sample3/test_1.txt.zst*.
+as the object _project2/sample3/test_1.txt.zst_.

 In addition to the actual data object, another object containing metadata is created.
 This metadata object has the
 same name as the main object with the extension *_ameta*.
 This metadata file is used by the
-other *a-commands*, and normally it is not displayed to the user, but if you examine the buckets
+other _a-commands_, and normally, it is not displayed to the user, but if you examine the buckets
 using tools like _swift_ or _rclone_, you will see these metadata files as well.

 If you wish to use a name differing from the default object name, you can define it with the option _-o_ or